 - Help online shoppers find the right fit

-Manage Your Customers’ Expectations to Reduce Returns
+Manage Your Customers’ Expectations

 If the customer receives the product they expect, there is certainly a much greater chance that the product will not be returned.
 That’s why it’s important to describe the product as well as possible.
 Show the customer what it is, what it looks like, how it feels and how it fits.
 These few simple changes to your product pages will take you a long way: